uniba-ktr/ProjTeX/README.md

-ProjTeX
+SemiTeX
 =======

-A LaTeX template for the project submissions
+A LaTeX template for the seminar submissions

 Setup
 -----